Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 Fight 06 · Pillar one

-Too many races in this district go uncontested every cycle.
+Too many races here go uncontested every cycle.
 The fix isn’t one savior in Washington.
-It’s a few hundred more Tennesseans deciding to run for something - and a campaign that actually helps them.
+It’s a few hundred more Tennesseans deciding to run for something - and a campaign that actually helps them do it.

 The honest situation